f1se4/portfolio/md/dashboard/dashboard.md

 I have 1 base template that defines nav bar, footer and calls all css/js scripts/etc.. that are common for all web pages.

 Quick summary to have an idea of base.

-Here it's important to take a look to security class "user" that is the logged session, and also mandatory {} for plotly dash to connect the page to any dash application page defined.
+Here it's important to take a look to security class "user" that is the logged session, and also mandatory {} for plotly dash to connect the page to any DjangoDash application page defined.

 ```html
 {% load static %}